…by Jonas E. Alexis

 Bandow, “The Plight of Christians in Iraq,” National Interest

 Benjamin Weinthal, “The Mideast Vanishing Christians,” National Interest, August 21, 2012.

 Anne Barnard, “”Bomb Blast Kills at Least 8 Including Top Security Official,” NY Times, October 19, 2012.

 Jason Ditz, “Syria Rebels Threaten Attacks in Lebanese Capital,” Antiwar.com, October 9, 2012.

-Posted by Jonas E. Alexis on May 30, 2017, With 8272 Reads Filed under Russia.
+Posted by Jonas E. Alexis on May 30, 2017, With 8387 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.